drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 ---

 Writers write.
 They say that if you want to be better at writing the only way to do it is to sit down and write.
 There is no other way.
-Reading books, going to workshops wont help; there is no manual on how to get better at being a writer.
+Reading books on "becoming a better writer", going to workshops won't help; there is no manual on how to become a famous writer.
 Because if there was, then anyone could become a great writer, publish a great book, and make a lot of money.
+And most of the writers I know, are far from millioners.

 The only way to get better is to write.
 A lot.